 I got my implants primarily to experiment with electromagnetic fields as an extra human sense.
 I also find being able to sense live wires and check whether metals are ferrous genuinely useful functions as a maker - not to mention picking up dropped clothes pins.

 Electromagnetic fields cause the magnet’s polarity to flip, making it vibrate slightly under the skin.
 As there are a lot of nerve endings in the fingertips you can feel the vibration, varying in strength and frequency.

 I am really interested in the capacity to use this technology for communication.
-I'm currently developing a language that can be consumed by implants (think morse code with more bits), that when learned properly could be faster than reading and faster than speech.
+My intent has been to develop a language that can be consumed by implants (think morse code with more bits), that when learned properly could be faster than reading and faster than speech.
 This has vast potential for military applications (MI6, hit me up), but I think could be more widely applicable for people with other sensory disabilities - things like silent, invisible street signage for the visually-impaired.

 Microwaves, high voltage cables (ones that run under canal towpaths are very potent), approaching underground trains, any sort of motor if you’re close enough.
 It is surprising how many pockets of EM fields you can find around the house.

 The EM vibration is a strange sensation, especially when you first start feeling it.
 After about 6 months it stopped feeling like a sensation in my finger, and more a sense hooked up in my brain to ‘there’s some EM fields near your hand’.

 Mine were both cylindrical neodymium magnets coated in medical grade silicone.